What to Put Under Your Mattress on the Floor for Optimal Comfort

 Mobility Issues

-Getting in and out of a bed that’s on the floor can be challenging, especially for older adults or people with mobility issues.
-The low height can put extra strain on your knees and back, making it less convenient and potentially painful to use daily.
+For older adults or people with mobility concerns, getting in and out of a bed on the floor can be cumbersome.
+The low height can strain knees and backs, making daily use less convenient.

 Foam Mats

-Foam mats offer excellent insulation and added comfort.
-They create a soft barrier between your mattress and the hard floor, making it more comfortable to sleep on.
-Foam mats are also easy to clean and move around, which makes them a practical choice.
+Foam mats are a fantastic option for insulation and comfort.
+They serve as a soft barrier between your mattress and the floor, providing a more comfortable sleeping surface.
+Foam mats are also highly portable and easy to clean.

 Cardboard